 CHANGE YOUR STATE

-I’m going to give my Fiance Liam, (and Tony Robbins) full credit for this one because Liam is the one who has to occasionally order me out of the kitchen to take a break and change my surroundings.
+I’m going to give my Husband Liam, (and Tony Robbins) full credit for this one because Liam is the one who has to occasionally order me out of the kitchen to take a break and change my surroundings.
 Change of location, change of mindset.

 Why Tony Robbins and who the hell is this guy you may ask.
 Well he is one of the most successful mind coaches who is well-known for his mantra “motion is emotion”